lgarron/clipboard-polyfill/README.md

 As of October 2017, this library is a polyfill for the modern `Promise`-based [asynchronous clipboard API](https://www.w3.org/TR/clipboard-apis/#async-clipboard-api).

+## Why `clipboard-polyfill`?

+Browsers have implemented several clipboard APIs over time, and writing to the clipboard without [triggering bugs in various old and current browsers](https://github.com/lgarron/clipboard-polyfill/blob/master/experiment/Conclusions.md) is fairly tricky.
+In every browser that supports copying to the clipboard in some way, `clipboard-polyfill` attempts to act as close as possible to the async clipboard API.
+(Read to the end of this document for all the limitations.)

+Note: If you only need to copy text and want a super simple polyfill that gets you 80% of the way, consider using [this gist](https://gist.github.com/lgarron/d1dee380f4ed9d825ca7).

 # Usage

 Get the source using one of the following: